Start your camping adventure in Yukon by purchasing your mandatory permit and registering your campsite.

 Do I need a permit?

 Yes.
-Everyone who stays in a Government of Yukon campground must have a permit for each accommodation unit (tent, RV, camper, trailer, automobile or other temporary moveable accommodation).
+Everyone who stays in a Government of Yukon road-accessible campground must have a permit for each accommodation unit (tent, RV, camper, trailer, automobile or other temporary moveable accommodation).
 If there is more than one unit at a campsite, a separate permit is needed for each unit.
-You need a permit for each night’s stay.
+Your permit must cover each night’s stay.

 Get a camping permit

 Self-register with $12 cash or cheque per night once you arrive at any of our 42 road-accessible campgrounds.
 Permit registration envelopes are available near the entrance of the campground.